-The disposal costs for all commercial/industrial trucks and trailer units are here: Omarunui Landfill Charges.
+Disposal charges for commercial/industrial trucks and trailer units are here: Ōmarunui Landfill Charges.

 Additional penalty charges may be charged in the following situations at the discretion of the landfill manager: